 Yorkshire’s Jurassic World

-Take an epic journey back through 150 million years of Yorkshire to discover lost giants and the changing worlds they inhabited in this major new exhibition at the Yorkshire Museum.
+Take an epic journey back through 150 million years of Yorkshire to discover lost giants and the changing worlds they inhabited in this award-winning exhibition.

 From the depths of the deepest seas to the ancient coasts and tropical shallows, meet the dinosaurs and sea monsters that once roamed our vast and ever-changing landscapes.
 Experience each Jurassic world as the colossal creatures and their surroundings are brought to life using the latest research and ground-breaking technology.

-Inspect the finest details of an ichthyosaur as its flesh and skin are superimposed over its preserved skeleton; serve a sauropod dinosaur its supper as our VR headset reincarnates the oldest sauropod remains ever found in the UK; tremble at a terrifying Megalosaur tooth as you stand amid its hunting habitat, and much more.
+Inspect the finest details of an ichthyosaur as its flesh and skin are superimposed over its preserved skeleton, tremble at a terrifying Megalosaur tooth as you stand amid its hunting habitat, and much more.

 Rediscover our prehistoric predecessors through some of the oldest and most fascinating remains in the region as you step into ‘Yorkshire’s Jurassic World’.